• IEEE.org

 Big Data Discipline Essentials to Master in the Era of AI

-Nithya Ramamoorthy
+By Nithya Ramamoorthy on

-Big Data Discipline in the Era of AIData is a ubiquitous asset that all organizations own at various levels of extent.
-In 2006, British Mathematician Clive Humby coined the phrase “Data is the New Oil”, alluding to the importance and potential, Data can have when treated, refined, and used correctly.
+Big Data Discipline in the Era of AIBig Data Discipline in the Era of AIData is a ubiquitous asset that all organizations own at various levels of extent.
+In 2006, British Mathematician Clive Humby coined the phrase "Data is the New Oil", alluding to the importance and potential, Data can have when treated, refined, and used correctly.
 Industry experts picked up this phrase and played out for several years to the point that it became cliché.
 While the original intent was to advocate for effective processing and use of data, we live in times where it is no longer necessary to insist on treating data as a valuable resource.
-Nowadays, it’s an infinite commodity from which a well-established discipline is required to extract value.
+Nowadays, it's an infinite commodity from which a well-established discipline is required to extract value.
 However, with the exponential growth in the volume of data being created, it is crucial to master the foundational disciplines.

 The term “Big Data” is More Relevant Now than Ever